Troubleshooting¶

 If native WebView page collection works normally, but custom WebView pages do not trigger the expected automatic collection, it is recommended to first use Plugin logs to determine if it is a WebView identification issue.

-1. First, refer to the Integration Configuration to enable logs in FTExt:
+- First, refer to Integration Configuration to enable logs in

 [FT-Plugin]:TARGET_CUSTOM_WEBVIEW_METHOD-> owner:com/example/CustomWebView, class:com/example/WebViewActivity$2, super:java/lang/Object, method:loadUrl(Ljava/lang/String;)V | onItemSelected(Landroid/widget/AdapterView;Landroid/view/View;IJ)V

-If such TARGET_CUSTOM_WEBVIEW_METHOD logs appear, it indicates that the Plugin has identified the current owner as a custom WebView and has processed the corresponding calls.
+If such TARGET_CUSTOM_WEBVIEW_METHOD logs appear, it means the Plugin has identified the current owner as a custom WebView and has processed the corresponding calls.

-If such logs never appear, but the actual calls are from a business custom WebView, you usually need to check if that class has been added to knownWebViewClasses.
-This not only affects automatic collection identification but also determines whether the Plugin will treat the custom WebView's internal methods as ordinary methods for further ASM insertion.
+If no such logs appear, but the actual calls are from a business custom WebView, you usually need to check if this class has been added to knownWebViewClasses.
+This not only affects automatic collection identification but also determines whether the Plugin will treat the internal methods of the custom WebView as ordinary methods for further ASM writing.
 If not correctly identified, runtime issues like infinite loops in loadUrl methods may occur, ultimately manifesting as a white screen in the WebView.
-You can also monitor logs like the following during troubleshooting:
+During troubleshooting, you can also watch for logs like:

 This usually indicates that the current class has not been recognized as a WebView by the Plugin.